 Table A displays the information of Figures 2, 3, and 5 in tabular form.
-Consistent with LDC Section 2.7.3.D, staff conducted a site visit and found the subject property to be undeveloped at this time.
-Surrounding properties consist of the Red Rock logistics spec building to the south, undeveloped General Agriculture (A-1) adjacent to the west and the remnants of the I-75 Flea Market to the north, a portion of which will be acquired through eminent domain for stormwater needs to accommodate the upcoming I-75 widening project.
-I-75 bounds the property to the east.
+Consistent with LDC Section 2.7.3.D, staff conducted a site visit and finds the subject property undeveloped at this time.
+Surrounding properties consist of residential uses to the west, agriculture/residential to the south, RV parks to the east and northeast, RV sales east adjacent to US 441 and agricultural use to the north.